 China seems to believe that a few hundred nuclear weapons are one of the keys to being a great power, and maybe many more than just a few hundred would be needed to offset an American missile defense.

-India is not too sure why it has nuclear weapons, but rivals China and Pakistan has them, so India doesn't want to be left behind.
+India is not too sure why it has nuclear weapons, but rivals China and Pakistan have them, so India doesn't want to be left behind.

 Pakistan has a well founded fear of India's growing conventional superiority, and has embarked on a massive buildup of tactical battlefield nuclear weapons the likes of which has not been seen since the Fulda Gap in Germany during the Cold War.